 - Ride the T Downtown: If you want to get around downtown Pittsburgh for free, hop on the T, the city’s light-rail system.
 Rides between the six stops downtown (Allegheny to First Avenue) are completely free all the time.
 This makes travel around downtown Pittsburgh incredibly easy.
 For more information, check out this map of Pittsburgh’s T.

-- Drive Up the Canton Avenue: The steepest street in the US and the second steepest in the world is located on the outskirts of Pittsburgh in the Beechview neighborhood.
+- Drive up Canton Avenue: The steepest street in the US and the second steepest in the world is located on the outskirts of Pittsburgh in the Beechview neighborhood.
 Canton Avenue is less than 700 feet long, but its 37% grade is seriously steep.
 Vehicles are only allowed to drive up the street, but even that was very intimidating, and I felt like my car would fall back any second.
-For more information about visiting, check out this site.
+For more information, read our article about driving up Canton Avenue.

 - Nationality Rooms: Located inside the Cathedral of Learning, the tallest academic building in the western hemisphere, the Nationality Rooms are a collection of thirty room designed to represent the many cultures that have made Pittsburgh such a diverse city.
 While the 18 rooms of the first floor require a small fee to enter, the 12 newest rooms on the third floor are free whenever there is no class being held in them.
 For more information about visiting, check out this article that I wrote about the Nationality Rooms.

-- The Frick Art Museum: One of the city’s best European art museums is the free Frick Art Museum.
+- The Frick Art Museum: One of the city’s best European art museums is the free Pittsburgh Frick Art Museum.
 Located in the Point Breeze neighborhood, this museum is known for its collection of Italian and French art.
 Also on the grounds is the free Car and Carriage Museum, Children’s Playhouse, and Greenhouse.
-Find out more about visiting on The Frick’s website.
+Find out more in my article about The Frick.

 - St. Anthony’s Chapel: This small chapel located in Troy Hill is home to the largest collection of Catholic relics outside of the Vatican.
 The chapel has more than 5,000 relics that have been certified by the church as being authentic.
 These include bones of the Apostles, pieces of Jesus’ cross, and part of Mary’s shawl.
 The chapel offers free self-guided tours and guided tours at various times.
 Find out more in our full article about St. Anthony’s Chapel.